-The mixture is great to use in gardens, or as nutrient rich addition to soil in a yard.
-And, there is no need to waste your hard earned money buying compost.
+The mixture is great to use in gardens or as a nutrient-rich addition to the soil in a yard.
+And, there is no need to waste your hard-earned money buying compost.

 Knowing what elements need to be in your pile, and how much tender loving care (TLC) is required are key.
 Let’s break it down here (no pun intended) so it will be doable for anyone who wants to lessen their environmental impact.

 Trial and error may be necessary to achieve an ideal ratio between the two components.
-Breaking up larger items to smaller sizes is important to maximize the feeding surface area for the microorganisms.
+Breaking up larger items into smaller sizes is important to maximize the feeding surface area for the microorganisms.

 The compost pile also requires moisture and oxygen.
 Sound familiar?
 Moisture may never be an issue if nature provides enough rain; however, you may have to add some water if your pile is becoming too dry.

 An easy way to ensure that an adequate amount of oxygen is getting to your tiny organisms is to routinely turn the pile with a shovel.
 Too much oxygen can be detrimental to the process so make sure you don’t turn the pile too frequently.

 If these steps are done well, the temperature of the pile will increase which is central to composting success.
 According to composting basics outlined by the EPA, “certain temperatures promote rapid composting and destroy pathogens and weed seeds.”
 Temperature is an important factor to consider when troubleshooting your pile, but it will not be an issue if the other steps are performed effectively.

 Friends with (mutual) benefits

 By now, your composted pile and yard should be best of friends.
 By partaking in composting, you reduce the amount of food scraps that would have been sent to a landfill otherwise thus having a positive effect on the environment.